Q1CHENL/lumid/README.md

 ## Use

 This app has only been tested on my own Fedora 37 desktop with GNOME 43.7.
-I wrote this because the other extensions/apps did not meet my personal requirement of simplicity and less lagging when adjusting the brightness.
+I wrote this because the other extensions/apps did not meet my personal requirement of simplicity, less lagging and customizable shortcuts when adjusting the brightness.
  >**Note: The default keyboard shortcuts for increasing and decreasing brightness are F6 and F5, respectively.**

 ## Known Issues